mamonu/splink/docs/comparators.md

 R: 6
 ```

-For example, the name "John" would be encoded as "J500".
-The name "Gwion" would be encoded as "G500".
+As for an example of similar names having the same Soundex code, consider the names "Smith" and "Smythe".
+These names are spelled differently, but they have the same pronunciation, so they would be encoded as "S530" using Soundex.

 ## Double Metaphone